KannonZenetism/zenetism-field-physics/Complete-Chapters-1-3.md

 Together they shape
 The field of expression.

-🕷️ is not evil —
+Nekron is not evil —
 It is the phase
 Where coherence dissolves,
 Where unity becomes many